dereneaton/ipyrad/docs/features.rst

 How is it different from pyrad?
 -------------------------------
 ipyrad_ is a complete re-write of pyrad_ with an expanded focus on speed and flexibility.
-While we continue in the minimalist ethos_ of pyrad_, which emphasized a simple installation procedure and ease-of-use, ipyrad_ offers many new features, particularly through its Python API_.
-We also continue to support the command line interface CLI_ that will be familiar pyrad_ users.
+While we continue in the minimalist :ref:`ethos<ethos>` of pyrad_, which emphasized a simple installation procedure and ease-of-use, ipyrad_ offers many new features, particularly through its Python :ref:`API<API>`.
+We also continue to support the command line interface :ref:`CLI<CLI>` that will be familiar pyrad_ users.

 Major New Features in ipyrad
 ----------------------
-* New assembly_methods_: de novo, reference mapping, reference addition, reference subtraction.
+* New assembly_methods_: *de novo* and reference assembly methods.
-* Parallel implementation with the new ipyparallel_ module to utilize multiple nodes across HPC clusters.
+* Parallel implementation that can utilize multiple nodes across HPC clusters.
-* Better checkpointing.
-Interrupted jobs can be easily restarted to continue from where they left off.
+* Improved checkpointing.
+Interrupted jobs can be easily restarted.
 * Faster code (speed comparisons forthcoming with publication).
-* Write highly reproducible documented code with Jupyter Notebooks (see :ref:`Notebooks <notebooks>`).
+* Write reproducible/documented code with Jupyter Notebooks (see :ref:`Notebooks <notebooks>`).
-* No external installations: all other dependencies are installed with conda (see :ref:`installation <installation>`).
+* No external dependencies: all dependencies are included during :ref:`installation<installation>`.

 Coming Soon